Regularization effects of a noise propagating through a chain of differential equations: an almost sharp result: Strategy and key tools

 \subsection{Regularity and measurability of the Cauchy-Peano flow}

-We mention that the delicate part here consists in dealing with the nonlinear flow $\btheta_{t,s}(\y) $.
-Because of our low H\"older regularity, we face two problems: it is non-trivial that one can choose a measurable flow of \eqref{DET_SYST} (which is very important to make licit any integration of this flow along the terminal condition) and that this flow has the appropriate regularity to deal with our parametrix kernel, say e.g. bi-Lipschitz as in \cite{dela:meno:10}, \cite{meno:10}, \cite{meno:17}.
+Let us recall, as indicated before equation \eqref{DET_SYST}, that we work first under assumption \A{D}-(a).
+In this setting, we mention that the delicate part here consists in dealing with the nonlinear flow $\btheta_{t,s}(\y) $.
+Because of our low H\"older regularity, we face two problems: one has to choose a measurable flow of \eqref{DET_SYST} (which is very important to make licit any integration of this flow along the terminal condition) and this flow must have the appropriate regularity to deal with our parametrix kernel, say e.g. bi-Lipschitz as in \cite{dela:meno:10}, \cite{meno:10}, \cite{meno:17}.

-To solve the first issue we propose two approaches : the first one consists in assuming the Axiom of choice.
-This permits to choose a measurable flow of \eqref{DET_SYST} (see Lemma \ref{lemme:measu} below).
-The second one does not involve the Axiom of choice and relies on compactness arguments to prove that there exists a measurable Cauchy-Peano flow satisfying \eqref{DET_SYST} almost everywhere.
-Using a ``weak'' solution of \eqref{DET_SYST} does not damage or even modify our study, but we have to be more careful when making pointwise estimates of quantities involving such a flow.
-Especially, we will need to switch from this measurable flow defined almost everywhere to another Cauchy Peano flow defined everywhere to complete our task.
-Hence, in order to keep things as clear as possible, we first assume the Axiom of choice and give in Appendix \ref{appendix:peanomes} the procedure to remove that assumption and use the measurable flow of \eqref{DET_SYST} defined almost everywhere.